coreagile/prevayler-clj/README.md

 ```clojure
 (s3/prevayler! handler :bucket "my-bucket")
 ```

+Important notes -- S3 synchronization happens in a background thread, which could run up to 5 seconds behind.
+It is possible that, if your application shuts down unexpectedly right after a persistence change, you will lose data.

+We're thinking about alternatives to this.
+Current thoughts:
+    * Text-based transaction log that gets uploaded?
+Won't work so well for machines (like EC2 instances) that have no persistent disk.
+    * A mode where we block writes inline?
+This is very slow (100-800 ms per transaction).

 ## Transient Mode for Tests
 The `transient-prevayler!` function returns a transient prevayler the you can use for fast testing.